Good Writers CAN and DO Screw Up, Too

-B2W is known as a blog that recognises it’s probably easier to figure out what NOT to do as a writer, so it’s no accident my ‘Top 5 Mistakes’ series has been so popular these past six months.
+Good writers are everywhere, but that doesn’t mean they do everything perfectly.
+B2W is known as a blog that recognises it’s probably easier to figure out what NOT to do as a writer … So it’s no accident my ‘Top 5 Mistakes’ series is so popular!

 1) Not planning or outlining beforehand

-Look, I realise some of us are naturally blessed when it comes to structure and general plot construction in novels and screenplays.
+Look, I realise some of us good writers are naturally blessed when it comes to structure in novels and screenplays.
 There really ARE some lucky writers out there for which this stuff apparently falls into place relatively easily.
 And good for them.

-But ninety, maybe even ninety five per cent of writers AREN’T like this – yes, even pro writers – and it’s this 95% who could benefit from an outline and/or planning in advance.
-An outline or *some sort of plan* means these writers don’t tie themselves up in knots … And yes, the actual draft gets written FASTER.
+But ninety, maybe even ninety-five per cent of writers AREN’T like this – yes, even pro writers!
+It’s this 95% who could benefit from an outline and/or planning in advance.
+An outline or *some sort of plan* means these good writers don’t tie themselves up in knots … And yes, the actual draft gets written FASTER.
 True story!
 MORE: How To Write Screenplay Outlines, Beat Sheets & Treatments (psssssst — you can use them for novels too — I do!)

 So, if you don’t know *who* your target is, basically you DON’T know what you are doing.
 Your chances of hitting the BULLSEYE are much slimmer.
 Okay, not impossible, but it will be by accident instead of design.
 MORE: Why Writer Luck Is More Than Throwing Spaghetti At The Wall